Chicago State University logo

 2018

-Zaldwaynaka Scott became the 12th permanent president of CSU.
+Zaldwaynaka Scott becomes the 12th permanent president of Chicago State University.

 Schools & Colleges